-The origins of fairy tales dates back thousands of years.
+The origins of fairy tales date back thousands of years.
 There are many different names for these tales.
-They have a large variety of creatures some that have magical abilities.
-They come from every country both ancient and new.
-They come from different cultures in the same country and they each have their own tales.
+They have a large variety of creatures, some of which have magical abilities.

 Fairy tales are a genre of folklore that features stories with magical and fantastical elements, often involving supernatural beings, enchantments, and moral lessons.
 The origins of fairy tales can be traced back thousands of years to oral storytelling traditions across multiple cultures worldwide.
 These tales were passed down through generations, evolving and changing with each retelling before being written down.